Learning Peer Influence Probabilities with Linear Contextual Bandits: Experiments

 We employ an online learning baseline in which model parameters are updated incrementally using Stochastic Gradient Descent (SGD)~\cite{bottou-compstat-2010}.
 Each of the $k$ selected edges triggers a gradient update, allowing the model to adapt continuously without retraining from scratch.
 Specifically, we adopt \texttt{SGDClassifier} with the \texttt{partial\_fit} routine~\cite{pedregosa-jmld-2011}, where each of the $k$ selected edges is labeled as positive if the recipient node becomes activated and negative otherwise.
-In each round, edges in the pool are ranked by their SGD-estimated probability of being positive, and the $k$ edges are selected.
-The model parameters are then updated online by treating edges with activated and inactive recipient nodes as positive and negative examples, respectively.
+In each round, the top-k edges are selected based on their SGD-estimated probability of being positive.
 We consider two variants of this baseline:

 \textit{$SGD_{Exploit}$.} A purely exploitative variant where, in each round, the top-$k$ edges with the highest estimated probabilities are selected.